-Our 34th Atlanta Writers Conference on May 1-2, 2026, held in-person at the Westin Atlanta Airport Hotel, consists of ELEVEN parts and you may participate in one, some, or all of these events based on your interests, goals, and budget.
+Our 35th Atlanta Writers Conference on November 6-7, 2026, held in-person at the Westin Atlanta Airport Hotel, consists of TWELVE parts and you may participate in one, some, or all of these events based on your interests, goals, and budget.

-Note that Zoom meetings will only be available for query letter critiques, manuscript sample critiques, query letter pitches, lightning pitches, and author coaching.
+Note that Zoom meetings will only be available for query letter critiques, manuscript sample critiques, query letter pitches, lightning pitches, and professional consulting.
 The workshop, Q&A panels, free educational sessions, mixer, and award ceremony will not be available via Zoom due to the ever-increasing expense of the audio-visual equipment and personnel involved and the dwindling number of virtual participants.

 The eleven conference activities are as follows: